Mochovce Nuclear Power Plant: Units 3&4 construction

 Unit 3 was expected to be operational in 2021 and unit 4 in 2023, delayed from earlier plans for 2018 and 2019.

-Commissioning license is done for unit 3 in January 2022.
-Technical start license is done in August 2022.
+The commissioning license was issued for unit 3 in January 2022.
+The technical start license was issued in August 2022.

 On the 26th of August 2022, the Slovak Nuclear Regulatory Authority (ÚJD) gives the final authorisation for the commissioning of Unit 3.
 The operator (Slovenské elektráne) commenced fuel loading operations on 9 September 2022.
 The first reactor criticality was reached on 22 October 2022.
+The third reactor was operational as of October 2023.

+When all four units are operational, nuclear power is expected to produce 70% of Slovakia's electricity.

 Safety

 Although the original power plant design featured safety improvements such as seismically resistant attachment of equipment, it did not suit the safety and regulatory environment of the 1990s.
 To rectify this the German company Siemens supplied a new control system, and Western and EU safety measures were implemented during the final phases of construction.
 According to the plant operator Mochovce nuclear power plant was the first Soviet-sourced nuclear plant in the former Eastern Bloc to meet the safety standards of Western nuclear power plants.

 The nuclear industry was conceived and developed with a conscientious awareness of having to face and respect strict safety guidelines, as well as technical, environmental and health standards.

 For this reason, safety at a power plant is verified and controlled at maximum possible levels in all of its phases (project design, authorization, construction, operation, decommissioning and final dismantlement), using procedures that have been elaborated exclusively for the needs of this specific sector.

 In addition, the realization of a nuclear power station is subordinated by a particularly complex authorization process comprising two different components: authorization from a nuclear safety standpoint, and in terms of its environmental impact (EIA – Environmental Impact Assessment).

 In concrete terms, safety in the electronuclear industry is entrusted to a set of technical, organizational and human measures enacted throughout all stages of an installation's lifetime, with the aim of protecting citizens and the surrounding environment from a release of radioactive material under any circumstances.